jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-shall-ocin-civic-underground.md

 **RR: Hi Nicolas, thanks for taking the time to chat.
 This will be your first trip down under - what image do you have of Australia in your mind?
 And what do you have you planned for the visit?**

-Shall Ocin: Australia seems like a paradise for me...
-Its flora, fauna, the geography...
-It's my first time in the country, and I usually stay just one day in each city, but this time I have more than a week to enjoy Melbourne and Sydney, so i'm glad i'm able to spend the time to learn about the country's culture and its roots.
+Shall Ocin: Australia seems like a paradise for me... its flora, fauna, the geography.
+It's my first time in the country, and I usually stay just one day in each city, but this time I have more than a week to enjoy Melbourne and Sydney, so I'm glad I'm able to spend the time to learn about the country's culture and its roots.
 <br><br>

 **RR: You released a number of tracks under your former alias, Paneoh, before transitioning to Shall Ocin.
 What’s the meaning behind the two names?
 And why the change?**